hw2-archive/upt/README.md

 > npm install hw2core-bower

+Would you try hw2-bower now? just run this command:

+> hw2-bower install hw2-core/js-kernel

+Note:

+1. All packages created with features of original Bower are compatible with our system ( but not vice versa )

-The commands are same of original Bower but the binary is called "hw2-bower" to avoid collision
+2. The commands are the same of original Bower but the binary is called "hw2-bower" to avoid collisions

 ### Actually hw2-bower supports: